-The entry for Biotin (5.8.40.) is interesting in boing accompanied by correspondence requesting and accompanying samples from J. Williams (Texas) and J.R.
-Parter (Iowa), July 1940.
+The entry for Biotin (5.8.40.) is interesting in being accompanied by correspondence requesting and accompanying samples from J. Williams (Texas) and J.R.
+Porter (Iowa), July 1940.

-Woods' ms. draft of his letter to J. Williams exploits that; 'I have under way an investigation into the conditions of maximum and consistent production of toxin by oneerobes such as tetrorus and wolchil.
-Under present war conditions such as tetrorus and wolchil.
-Under present war conditions such as tetrorus and wolchil.
-Under present work on point of view of antitoxin production for use in wound infections'.
+Woods's ms. draft of his letter to J. Williams explains that: 'I have under way an investigation into the conditions of maximum and consistent production of toxin by anaerobes such as tetanus and welchii.
+Under present war conditions such work may have important practical application from the point of view of antitoxin production for use in wound infections'.

-Loose-leaf binder, inscribed 'D.D.
-Woods, Porton, Salisbury, May 1942",
+B.22 Loose-leaf binder, inscribed 'D.D.
+Woods, Porton, Salisbury, May 1942'.